vinniciuscastro/kizuna-rail/README.md

 ## License

-This is an educational project.
-Feel free to use it for learning purposes.
+This is an educational project—feel free to use it for learning and teaching.
+The project is released under the MIT License; see `LICENSE.txt` for the full text.